tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 An additional include `frts/vanillamodeldev` exists if you need to develope your own components...
 It contains the normal include and some additional headers like for component builder or the region interface.

+## Thread safety

+Currently following parts are thread safe:

+- Block
+- Region Manager

+By thread safety is aquired using a mutex.
+Normaly a `std::recursive_mutex` is used.
+But it can be replaced by a lightweight spin lock implementation by adding `DEFINES+=SPIN_LOCK` to the additional arguments of qmake.
+Spin lock is [implemented using a simple atomic boolean](http://stackoverflow.com/a/8115400/1931663).

 ## Interfaces

 ### Block

 A block describes a certain point in the world consisting of the entities at this point.
 The default block interface only allows read access.
 For the purpose of developing custom block implementations there is a variant with write access.
 The later should never be used to change blocks outside the plugin.
-It is thread safe.

 ### Components